 Embryo transfer occurs within 5 days of egg collection, although it is usually on day 3 or day 5.
 Ideally, consultants like development to continue to blastocyst stage before transferring the embryo back, but sometimes circumstances require an earlier transfer, with very short notice given by the clinic.
 This can be a very stressful time, so we make every effort to ensure that we can see you both before and after embryo transfer on the day that you need, even if your transfer is on a Sunday or bank holiday.

-Go here to read some IVF related testimonials from past patients at the clinic.
+You can read some IVF related testimonials from past patients at the clinic.

 Do you have a question you would like to ask?
 Please use this form to send us a message and we will do our best to answer it for you.
 Remember to include your email address if you want us to reply!